 - Your reports are expected to be clearly written to a high standard. - Figures are expected to be annotated prior to inclusion in the report, inserted as an image of high quality, numbered and captioned below, and included within the text (images should not float around; captions should not be inserted text boxes). - You must refer to each Figure at least once in the text to provide context.
 Figures should appear after they are referred to (do not start a section with a graph or image). - Maps are essential: they must be legible, with a legend, scale, North arrow, etc. - Appendices are allowed for presentation of large volumes of data, but must be summarized within the text. - A bibliography is always required, and correct referencing style is expected. - Any formulas are to be treated as a part of the text, and punctuated accordingly and numbered. - Formulas must be either derived or properly referenced, and any previous results (mathematical, geophysical, or geological) must be referenced.

-2. Design proposals for fieldwork at the field sites (10%)
+2. Design Proposals for each field site (10%, student team oral presentations)